sunny0103/DS_project/README.md

     - The effect of a diabetes diagnosis on readmission rates
     - Groups of patients should the hospital focus their follow-up efforts to better monitor patients with a high probability of readmission

- ## Cancer Data
- - source from sklearn
- - practice DNN with pytorch